Nindu Samsaram: Plot

-Bhaskar, a virtuous is on the job hunt and contains an extended family: a blind father, Brahmaiah, a mother, Saraswatamma, and a disabled sister, Shanta.
-They are in an infernal clutch of his shrew sister-in-law Tulasamma as his elder Ranganatham is incompetent.
+Bhaskar, an honest young man, is looking for employment.
+He has a large family to support, including a blind father, Brahmaiah, a mother, Saraswatamma, and a disabled sister, Shanta.
+They are under the tight control of his domineering sister-in-law Tulasamma as his elder brother Ranganatham is incompetent.
 Once Bhaskar aids a lorry driver, Subbarayudu, who supports him in acquiring a job when they become mates, he endears his sister as the same.
 Tulasamma steals his entire hard-earning, which Bhaskar is conscious of, and proceeds.
 In between, he becomes acquainted with Jyothi, the daughter of millionaire Umakanth Rao.
 Currently, Bhaskar spots suppression of his family when he counterattacks and frees them.
 Following this, amiable Somaiah Brahmaiah's best friend shelters them, whose son Mohan loves Shanta.
 Destiny brings the sibling to the same work spot when Ranganatham warns Bhaskar to be silent regarding their relationship.

 Meanwhile, Bhaskar & Jyothi fall in love.
 Besides, Tulasamma's sly brother Maya, a swindler, insnares Umakanth Rao to nuptial Jyothi by forging as an origin from abroad.
 During that occasion, Umakanth dines when Ranganatham's spoiled brat son commits theft, where Bhaskar is indicted and loses his job.
 Parallelly, Brahmaiah & Somaiah fix their children's alliance when Tulasamma ruses with a spiteful pawn who provokes Umakanth Rao to recover Somaiah's debt via Ranganatham.
 As a result, engagement breaks up, leading to Brahmaiah's death.
 Eventually, Shanta attempts suicide while Bhaskar also spots Sita, one who is hoodwinked by Maya, killing herself.
 Now, Bhaskar assures his two sisters set right their lives and affirms to repay the debt.
 Ergo, he partakes in a deadly car race and triumphs.
 Besides, Jyothi divulges the devious shades of Maya & Tulasamma when Umakanth Rao & Ranganatham reform.
 Now, nefarious Tulasamma ploys to slaughter Bhaskar.
 Overhearing it, Ranganatham squashes out her and gets wounded while guarding Bhaskar when Tulasamma remorse.
 Finally, the movie ends on a happy note with the marriage of Bhaskar & Jyothi.